Younes Kaboul

 Younes Kaboul (born 4 January 1986) is a French former professional footballer who played as a centre-back for Auxerre, Tottenham Hotspur, Portsmouth, Sunderland and Watford.
-For France, Kaboul played for the under-21 team and went on to play five matches and scored one goal for senior national team in 2011.
+For France, Kaboul played for the under-21 team and went on to play five matches and scored one goal for the senior national team in 2011.

 Kaboul began his professional career with Auxerre in 2004.
-After an estimated £8 million move to Tottenham Hotspur in 2007 he spent eleven years in England's Premier League.
+After an estimated £8 million move to Tottenham Hotspur in 2007, he spent eleven years in England's Premier League.
 He won the League Cup with Tottenham in 2008.